Logging into a VM by SSH

 Add a Host to your

-CertificateFilematches the filename you saved your certificate as in [5] above, andIdentityFileis the private key matching the public key provided to Vault. -
+CertificateFilematches the filename you saved your certificate as in [4] above, andIdentityFileis the private key matching the public key provided by the SSH Portal. -

 Connect to the UCL VPN